 Biology has played a cruel trick on your relationship.
 Although your partner thinks you’re responsible for most of the troubles in your relationship, it’s not you.
 It’s your biology.
-It’s your lizard brain.
+It’s your lizard brain, also known as your reptilian brain or brain stem.

 The lizard brain

 Our biology has evolved so that each of us has two brains inside our skull.
 One brain developed hundreds of thousands of years ago.
 It is primitive.
+It’s made up of your reptilian brain and your mammalian brain – which all mammals have.
 It cares only about avoiding risk, pain and threats.
 It wants to feel fine fast.

 Among other things, this primitive brain governs four “F functions”:

-This brain is so primitive that it is sometimes called the reptilian or lizard brain.
+This brain reptilian or lizard brain is very primitive.
 When threatened it responds automatically.
 No training required.

 Here are some things it does automatically.
 It gets: